jianshu93/exaloglog/README.md

 ## UltraLogLog comparison

 The benchmark harness is kept in `benchmarks/` so the core crate stays standalone.
-It references the local UltraLogLog checkout at `/Users/jianshuzhao/Github/ultraloglog`.
+It references the local UltraLogLog here: https://github.com/waynexia/ultraloglog.

 ```bash
 cargo run --release --manifest-path benchmarks/Cargo.toml